Course Nr.: #15

 Teachers of EFL, language coaches and remedial teachers in primary, secondary and vocational education.

-This course will familiarize participants with the characteristics of the dyslexic student in general and they will gain insight as to the enormous obstacles dyslexics are confronted with when/while learning English.
+This course will familiarize participants with the characteristics of the dyslexic student in general.
+Delegates will gain insight as to the enormous obstacles dyslexics are confronted with when/while learning English.
 Participants will get acquainted with interventions and didactical procedures to address the variety in educational needs of their dyslexic students and learn how to make use of ICT-tools.

 Delegates will deepen their knowledge on:

 - how reading and spelling problems can influence the achievements and behaviour of students in the English classroom

 - how dyslexia can have a negative effect on English vocabulary learning